Jumhyn/swift-evolution/proposals/NNNN-extract-where-rangereplaceablecollection.md

 ## Introduction

 When removing elements from a collection, it's often desireable to retrieve the elements that were removed for further processing.
-Currently, `RangeReplaceableCollection` offers this functionality for methods like `removeFirst()`, `removeLast()`, and `removeAt()`, but bulk removal functions (such as `removeAll(where:)`) don't return anything at all, requiring the user to copy the elements out of the collection beforehand if they want to save them.
+Currently, `RangeReplaceableCollection` offers this functionality for methods like `removeFirst()`, `removeLast()`, and `removeAt(_:)`, but bulk removal functions (such as `removeAll(where:)`) don't return anything at all, requiring the user to copy the elements out of the collection beforehand if they want to save them.

-The proposed `extractAll(where:)` method would fill this hole, by removing the desired elements and returning a collection of the elements that were removed.
+The proposed `extract...` family of methods would fill this hole, by removing the desired elements and returning a collection of the elements that were removed.

 Swift-evolution thread: [Add `extract(where:)` method to `RangeReplaceableCollection`](https://forums.swift.org/t/add-extract-where-method-to-rangereplaceablecollection/20745)